-In this article, we’ll discuss the basic mechanics behind block-level file copying, then talk about some of the cloud storage and online backup services that use this technique.
-We’ll also talk some about why some services don’t use it, and what this all means for you.
+In this article, we’ll discuss the basic mechanics behind block-level copying, then talk about some of the cloud storage and online backup services that use this technique.
+We’ll also go into why some services don’t use it, and what this all means for you.

 Cloud Services That Use Block-Level Copying